Testing that a Local Optimum of the Likelihood is Globally Optimum using Reparameterized Embeddings: Tests for Local Optima

-This is thus a test for which, as compared to the global minimum $\hat\btheta_{\mathrm{Global}}$, a sub-optimal local minimum $\hat\btheta$ will cause the test function to undergo a shift in mean, where the shift could either be in a positive or a negative direction.
+This is thus a test for which, as compared to the global maximum $\hat\btheta_{\mathrm{Global}}$, a sub-optimal local maximum $\hat\btheta$ will cause the test function to undergo a shift in mean, where the shift could either be in a positive or a negative direction.